 ****If you volunteer on this website and decide you no longer want to maintain the records please transfer your records to someone who has an active account and willing to take over the records.
 I am one of many willing to take over records.
-This really will help reduce duplicates.
-It would also be a good idea to leave someone instructions on how to do make these transfers should you go inactive without warning.***** Thank You (Borrowed from another FAG Contributor)
+This really will help reduce duplicates. ***** Thank You (Borrowed from another FAG Contributor)

 We want to help people realize they are part of larger families, making a link themselves in the on-going stories.